Human505-oatmeal/Inventory-Management-System/README.md

 quantity | INT | the quantity
 transaction_date | DATE | gets the current date, however you don't need to worry about this since the system does it for you.

+# Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss any changes.